 Win32 Disk Imager is a portable application that allows you to write ISO files into USB drives or SD Memory cards, and therefore make a bootable drive.
-Also, you can use this utility to create an exact copy of a portable drive, or restore the image from the device at a later time.
+Also, you can use this utility to create a raw disk image to a removable drive or backup a removable drive to a raw disk image.

-As an open source software, Win32 Disk Imager has an easy-to-use interface with very least bugs.
+As an open-source software, Win32 Disk Imager has an easy-to-use interface with the very least bugs.
 But please note, it cannot write CD-ROMs nor USB Floppy by far.

 You can download and install Win32 Disk Imager on Windows PC, then follow this guide to use it.

 - Quick guide: how to use Win32 Disk Imager